-Onshore Containerised AWES-100
+Onshore Containerised AWES

 Why Kitepower?

-Produce electricity during day, night, on cloudy and rainy days
+Produce electricity during day, night, on cloudy and rainy days.

-High Energy Production
+Maximised Energy Production

-Higher capacity factor than solar PV and wind turbines
+Higher capacity factor than solar PV and wind turbines.

 Less Materials

-Up to 90% less material than conventional wind turbines
+Up to 90% less material than conventional wind turbines.

 Plug & Play Setup